willie68/GoBlobStore/README.md

 simply run

-`docker run -v <host data path>:/data/storage -p go-blob-store`
+`docker run -v <host data path>:/data -p go-blob-store`

-to run this serivce with a simplefile storage class.
+to run this serivce with a simplefile storage class for storage and a preconfigured fastcache for the cache.
 Exposes port 8443 for the data interface and 8080 for the metrics.

 For other options see the configuration file.